Tips For College

 to cervical cancer.

-intimate examinations by male doctors even if there was no sexual
+by having intimate examinations by male doctors even if there was

-abuse.
-There was one case where a college girl went to her infirmary
+no sexual abuse.
+There was one case where a college girl went to

-for an ear infection that ended up having a pap smear, pelvic exam,
+her infirmary for an ear infection that ended up having a pap smear,

-and breast examination.
-The doctor told her she needed a pap smear
+pelvic exam, and breast examination.
+The doctor told her she needed

-right away and it took her completely off guard.
-She was very traumatized
+a pap smear right away and it took her completely off guard.
+She

-to a male gynecologist if possible.
+to never go to a male gynecologist.
 There are so many good

 female ob/gyns you could choose from.
 If your area or college infirmary